Engagement Program and Projects Manager

 Email

-“In 2015, we met with 80 stakeholders in person and polled over 900 patients and families touched by brain-based disabilities.
-We wanted to hear their priorities, concerns, and learn more about what was important to them.
+“In 2015, we met with 80 interested parties in person and polled over 900 youth and families affected by brain-based disabilities.
+We wanted to hear their priorities and concerns and learn more about what was important to them.
 Based on their input, CHILD-BRIGHT was born.”

 — Annette Majnemer, CHILD-BRIGHT Network Co-Director

-At CHILD-BRIGHT, 'patients' have been at the centre of our work since before our network was even established in 2016.
-We understand that patients and families are experts on their health experiences and needs and we look to them to provide us with insightful input that will influence our priorities, research study design, the outcome measures we use, as well as the interpretation and use of our findings.
+At CHILD-BRIGHT, partners with lived and living experience (PWLEs, formerly referred to as patient-partners) have been at the centre of our work since before our network was established in 2016.
+We understand that PWLEs are experts on their health experiences and needs, and we look to them to provide us with insights that will influence our priorities, research study design, and outcome measures, as well as the interpretation and use of our findings.

-As a network working under Canada's Strategy for Patient-Oriented Research (SPOR), we aim to engage all people touched by brain-based developmental disabilities, especially patients and families, as meaningfully as possible in all aspects of our work.
-As part of CHILD-BRIGHT’s Phase 2 funding (read more about this here), we will continue to monitor and enhance citizen partnerships and will assume leadership nationally in promoting patient-oriented research in child health research.
-The Citizen Engagement Program team will also work closely with the EDI-DI Program to engage citizens (patient-partners and other groups) who are underrepresented in the network.
+As a network working under Canada's Strategy for Patient-Oriented Research (SPOR), we aim to engage all people affected by brain-based developmental disabilities, especially PWLEs, as meaningfully as possible in all aspects of our work.
+As part of CHILD-BRIGHT’s Phase 2 funding, we are continuing to monitor and enhance partnerships and assuming leadership nationally in promoting patient-oriented approaches to child health research.
+The Engagement Program (formerly the Citizen Engagement Program) is also working closely with the EDI-DI Program to engage PWLEs and other groups who are underrepresented in the network.
 This important work will ensure that the rights of children with disabilities of diverse backgrounds and abilities are respected and met.

-Citizens from many fields and backgrounds, including family members and youth with disabilities, come together to collectively shape our work.
+Research partners from many fields and backgrounds, including youth with disabilities and their family members, come together to collectively shape our work.

 Why do patient-oriented research?